clemcrafts/lookgenerator/README.md

 # Outfit Generator
-A non-deterministic Baysian-based  MAB outfit generator for clothes.
+A Bayesian-based MAB outfit generator for clothes.

 ## Install the requirements